dat-ecosystem/dat/README.md

 * [Dat Command Line](#command-line-installation) - You are here!
 Scroll down for the installation details.
 * [Dat Desktop](https://datproject.org/install#desktop) - A desktop app to manage multiple Dats on your desktop machine.
 * [Beaker Browser](http://beakerbrowser.com) - An experimental p2p browser with built-in support for the Dat protocol.
-* [Dat Protocol](https://www.datprotocol.com) - Build your own application on the Decentralized Archive Transport (Dat) protocol.
+* [Dat Protocol](https://www.datprotocol.com) - Build your own application on the Decentralized Archive Transport (dat) protocol.
-* [require('dat-node')](http://github.com/datproject/dat-node) - Node.js library for downloading and sharing Dat archives.
+* [require('dat-node')](http://github.com/datproject/dat-node) - Node.js library for building applications on top of Dat.

 ---

 ## Dat Command Line

 Share, download, and backup files with the command line!
 Automatically sync changes to datasets.
 Never worry about manually transferring files again.

 Mac/Linux      | Windows      | Version
 -------------- | ------------ | ------------